krassowski/jupyterlab-citation-manager/README.md

 our (solely-informative) use of Zotero trademark.

-As the reference providers are standalone plugins we envision a future in which the Connector for Zotero plugin could be ceded to that the Corporation authority.
+As the reference providers are standalone plugins we envision a future in which the Connector for Zotero plugin could be ceded into the Corporation's authority, and solely focus this repository on providing the best, interoperable citation experience.

 #### CSL styles